avatarsdk/metaperson-unity-rendering-sample/README.md

 ## Support

-If you have any questions or issues with the plugin, please contact us <support@avatarsdk.com>.
+If you have any questions or issues with this project, please contact us <support@avatarsdk.com>.